fusepoolP3/fusepoolp3.github.io/index.md

 #### P3 Dictionary Matcher

 The dictionary matcher provides transformers the recognize entities from a SKOS taxonomy.
-For example the matcher with URI [http://sandbox.fusepool.info:8192/?taxonomy=http://data.nytimes.com/descriptors.rdf](http://sandbox.fusepool.info:8192/?taxonomy=http://data.nytimes.com/descriptors.rdf) will find mentions of New York Times category in a textual content.
+For example the transformer with URI [http://sandbox.fusepool.info:8192/?taxonomy=http://data.nytimes.com/descriptors.rdf](http://sandbox.fusepool.info:8192/?taxonomy=http://data.nytimes.com/descriptors.rdf) will find mentions of New York Times category in a textual content.

 To try it out witch cURL: